lborg019/alain.xyz/portfolio/blog/the-making-of-excursion-funnel/index.md

 Whenever I think of Portal 2, there's a ton of amazing memories that come to mind, the science fair, Wheatley getting control of the facility, [Spaaaaaaaaaaaaaaaaaaaaaaaccee](https://youtu.be/xeKMS62GrTI).
 I wanted to make a shader that showcased one of my favorite scenes, the tractor beam leading to Wheatley.

-Nothing is born from a vaccum, so it's thanks to all the resources posted by ShaderToy users like [iq](https://www.shadertoy.com/user/iq) and [mplanck](https://www.shadertoy.com/user/mplanck) that this was possible, a lot of the code here was forked from them, alteredaquila, the three.js team, unity's standard shaders.
+Nothing is born from a vacuum, so it's thanks to all the resources posted by ShaderToy users like [iq](https://www.shadertoy.com/user/iq) and [mplanck](https://www.shadertoy.com/user/mplanck) that this was possible, a lot of the code here was forked from them, alteredaquila, the three.js team, unity's standard shaders.

  > Note: to view the shader at it's best settings, you'll have to set your browser to render on your dedicated gpu.
 This can be done in chrome with the latest Nvidia drivers by right clicking chrome > Run With Graphics Processor > Your GPU.